zlik/http-status-codes-trait/README.md

 #HTTP Status Codes Trait

-A PHP trait which provides HTTP status code properties.
+A PHP trait which defines all standard HTTP status codes.

 #Installing with Composer